WithPrecedent/miller/README.md

  So, for example,

-* `catalog_methods`: returns a dict of the method names and methods of an object.
+* `map_methods`: returns a dict of the method names and methods of an object.
 * `get_methods`: returns a list of methods of an object.
 * `has_methods`: returns whether an object has all of the named methods passed to the `methods` parameter.
 * `is_method`: returns whether an item is a method of an object.